Table of Contents

 BEST HIRING PRACTICES – TOP QUESTIONS ANSWERED

 A lot goes into hiring and there is good reason for that.
 People are after all a company’s most important asset.
 This best hiring practices guide should help you understand best hiring practices for your business.

 1. WHY SHOULD THE APPLICANT WORK FOR YOUR BUSINESS?

 This question is many times forgotten as a best hiring practice.
 Every job candidate is going to want to know why business A vs. business B?
-The importance of selling the companies unique selling proposition early and often in the application process is critical to hiring top talent – especially Millennials.
-When you evaluate most application processes, candidates are asked to answer text-based questions for 20-90 minutes before they are told why they should be interested in working for the company.
+The importance of selling the companies unique selling proposition early and often in the application process is critical to hiring top talent – especially Millennials and Generation Z. When you evaluate most application processes, candidates are asked to answer text-based questions for 20-90 minutes before they are told why they should be interested in working for the company.
 Today’s applicants are less interested in text and more interested in video.
 Today’s applicants use video in all of their other web experiences and throughout their social media usage.
 So why shouldn’t the hiring process utilize the same media that everything else does.
 Job posts that utilize video will see an increase in candidates entering your hiring process and sticking with the hiring process throughout the questions being asked.
 When it comes to telling a story about “why” an applicant should work for your business, video is always going to tell the story in a much better way.